mattermost/mattermost-developer-documentation/site/content/integrate/apps/structure/manifest/_index.md

 ---

 All Apps should define a manifest ({{<newtabref title="godoc" href="https://pkg.go.dev/github.com/mattermost/mattermost-plugin-apps/apps#Manifest">}}) as a JSON object.
-The fields of the manifest are:
+The fields of the manifest are described in the following table:

 | Name                                       | Type                        | Description                                                                                                                                             |
 |:-------------------------------------------|:----------------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------|